EmmaRubiH/WinterQuiz/README.md

  ![footer](/assets/image/footer.png)

  ### Features left to implement
- * A saving for score board.
-And send it to email
+ * A saving for the score board.
+And send it by email

 ## Technologies used